dfyda/slothful-crud/docs/fundamentals/endpoints/create.md

 Where `<plural-segment>` is the pluralized name of your domain class, e.g., for the class `Sloth`, the endpoint would be `POST /sloths`.

 {: .note }
-Refer to the "Advanced topics/Endpoint segments" section for information on changing the way the plural segment name is generated for your API types.
+Refer to the [Endpoint segments](https://slothful.dev/advanced-topics/endpoint-segments.html) section for information on changing the way the plural segment name is generated for your API types.
 By default, the pluralization follows standard English rules.

 ### Response Codes
 - **201 Created**: Returns the key property type of the newly created object.